KyleMo/KyleMo/README.md

 I'm a Frontend Engineer
 -----------------------

-After graduating from college with an degree in information technology and a big computer science emphasis, I learned my passion lies in front-end development.
+After graduating from college with an degree in information technology and a heavy computer science emphasis, I learned my passion lies in front-end development.
 For the past four years, I've been improving and honing my skills across several technologies, most notably ReactJS and Javascript.
 I'm also a big fan of social media.
 Find me documenting my journey on TikTok!

 * 🌍  I'm based in San Diego, CA
 * 🖥️  See my portfolio at [https://kylemonstad.com/](http://kylemonstad.com/)